On the coherence conjecture of Pappas and Rapoport: Proofs I: Frobenius splitting of global Schubert varieties

 \subsection{Factorization of affine Demazure modules}

 In this subsection, we show that Theorem \ref{MainII} implies Theorem \ref{MainI}.
-This is essentially proved in \cite{Z}.
-Nevertheless, we sketch the proofs here since it serves as the prototype for the following subsections.
+This proof is essentially contained in \cite{Z1}.
+Here, we repeat the arguments since they serve as a prototype for the following subsections.

-Let $H$ be a split Chevalley group over $k$ such that $H_\der$ is almost simple, simply-connected.
-Let $\Gr_H$ be the affine Grassmannian of $H$ and $\calL_b$ be the line bundle on $(\Gr_H)_{red}$ (the reduced subscheme of $\Gr_H$), which restricts to the ample generator of the Picard group of each of connected component (which is isomorphic to $\Gr_{H_\der}$).
+Let $H$ be a split Chevalley group over $k$ such that $H_\der$ is almost simple, simply-connected, as assumed in \S \ref{grp data}.
+Let $\Gr_H$ be the affine Grassmannian of $H$ and $\calL_b$ be the line bundle on $(\Gr_H)_{\rm red}$ (the reduced ind-subscheme of $\Gr_H$), which restricts to the ample generator of the Picard group of each of connected component (which is isomorphic to $\Gr_{H_\der}$).
 We have the following two assertions.